Nipodemos/getx/README.md

 ```

 - Step 3:
-  Create your View, use StatelessWidget and save some RAM, with Get you may no longer need to use StatefulWidget.
+  Create your View, use StatelessWidget and save some RAM, with GetX™ you may no longer need to use StatefulWidget.

 ```dart
 class Home extends StatelessWidget {